All Products

 The following errors may occur when you send requests to invoke functions:

 • Request errors: A request error occurs if a request does not meet specific requirements.
-If a request error occurs, a 4xx code is returned in the response.
+In this case, an HTTP status code 4xx is returned.

 • Function errors: A function error occurs when the function code is invalid.
-In this case, a 5xx code is returned.
+In this case, an HTTP status code 5xx is returned.

 The following table describes the scenarios in which request errors and function errors may occur.
-You can troubleshoot the errors based on the error causes.
+You can troubleshoot errors based on error causes.

 Error type